Importer's Licence and Wholesaler’s Licence for Therapeutic Products

 Good Distribution Practice Standard

-Good Distribution Practice (GDP) is a quality system which ensures that medicinal products are stored and handled consistently under appropriate conditions as required by the marketing authorization or product specification so that the quality of the products will be maintained during storage, transportation and distribution.
+Good Distribution Practice (GDP) is a quality system which ensures that products are stored and handled consistently under appropriate conditions as required by the marketing authorization or product specification so that the quality of the products will be maintained during storage, transportation and distribution.